easy-updates-manager/easy-updates-manager/readme.txt

 For past changelogs, please visit our <a href="https://github.com/easy-updates-manager/easy-updates-manager/releases">GitHub</a>.

 == Upgrade Notice ==

+= 6.3.0 =
+Enhancement: new React-powered Dashboard to make configuring the plugin as intuitive and easy as possible

 = 6.2.11 =
 Bug fix: Manual logs only logging one plugin update even if there are multiple